MonashBioinformaticsPlatform/varistran/README.md

 ## Test suite

-After downloading the source code, a suite of tests can be run with:
+Download the source code, and ensure that the Bioconductor packages in the "Suggests:" field of the DESCRIPTION file are installed.
+Then a suite of tests can be run with:

 ```
 make test